cocos3d/cocos3d/README.md

 Adding Cocos3D to SpriteBuilder is similar to adding Cocos3D to an existing Cocos2D app, as described above in [Adding Cocos3D to an existing Cocos2D Project][].
-To add Cocos3D your SpriteBuilder project, create your SpriteBuilder app (for example `MySpriteBuilderApp.spritebuilder`) as you normally would, then follow these instructions to add the Cocos3D libraries:
+To add Cocos3D your SpriteBuilder project, create your SpriteBuilder app (for example `MySpriteBuilderApp.spritebuilder`) as you normally would, then follow these instructions to add Cocos3D to it:

-1. The first step is to use Xcode to create a Cocos3D static library subproject, and add it to your SpriteBuilder Xcode project, as follows:
+1. The first step is to add the Cocos3D Static Library project as a subproject to your SpriteBuilder Xcode project, as follows:

-	1. Open Xcode, and, in the menu bar, choose `File->New->Project...`.
-In the dialog box that opens, select the *Cocos3D Static Library* project template from the *Cocos3D* group of iOS templates.

-	2. Name your new Xcode project *cocos3d*, and save it to the `MySpriteBuilderApp.spritebuilder/Source/libs` folder within your SpriteBuilder app.
+	1. Copy the `Projects/CC3StatLib` folder from the Cocos3D distribution to the `MySpriteBuilderApp.spritebuilder/Source/libs` folder within your SpriteBuilder app.

-	3. Close the `cocos3d.xcodeproj` Xcode project that you just created.

-	4. Open your `MySpriteBuilderApp.xcodeproj` Xcode project.
+	2. Open your `MySpriteBuilderApp.xcodeproj` Xcode project.

-	5. Drag the new Cocos3D static library Xcode subproject at `MySpriteBuilderApp.spritebuilder/Source/libs/cocos3d/cocos3d.xcodeproj` to the `libs` group in the *Project Navigator* panel of your `MySpriteBuilderApp` Xcode project.
+	3. Drag the Cocos3D static library Xcode subproject at `MySpriteBuilderApp.spritebuilder/Source/libs/CC3StatLib/cocos3d-iOS.xcodeproj` to the `libs` group in the *Project Navigator* panel of your `MySpriteBuilderApp` Xcode project (if you are building an OSX app, drag the `cocos3d-OSX.xcodeproj` subproject instead).

-	6. Drag the Cocos3D GLSL shader folder at `MySpriteBuilderApp.spritebuilder/Source/libs/cocos3d/cocos3d/cocos3d-GLSL`
+	4. Drag the Cocos3D GLSL shader folder at `MySpriteBuilderApp.spritebuilder/Source/libs/CC3StatLib/cocos3d-GLSL`
 	   to the *Project Navigator* panel of your `MySpriteBuilderApp` Xcode project.
 	   When prompted for the target to add the source code to, select the `MySpriteBuilderApp` target.
 Once added, these files will appear in the *Copy Bundle Resources* list on the *Build Phases* tab of the `MySpriteBuilderApp` target.

 2. Next, within Xcode, you need to tell your SpriteBuilder app project how to link to the code and components of the Cocos3D subproject: